EwanHargreaves/WordSearch-Solver/README.md

 A dictionary will be provided in **dictionary.txt**.

 ## ToDo
-- How do both solutions deal with repeated words
+- How do both solutions deal with repeated words?
 - Clean up tree structure to reduce tree size as words are discovered in advanced solution (destructor for Cell class)